eriktailor/eriktailor.github.io_source/README.md

 # eriktailor-jekyll

-This is my personal blog website.
+This is my personal blogging website's source code.

 # Deploy to live site

-To deploy the project to GitHub pages, use these commands:
+To deploy the content of the `_site` folder to GitHub pages, use these commands:

 ```shell
 git add .